-High school actors from the Jacqueline M. Walsh School for the Performing Arts, in partnership with The Gamm Theatre, performed a preview of the play they wrote based on The First Rule of Punk.
-Their raucous performance captivated the audience and captured the punk rock, DIY spirit of the book.
+High school actors from the Jacqueline M. Walsh School for the Performing Arts, in partnership with The Gamm Theatre, performed a preview of the play they wrote based on Sanity & Tallulah.
+Their interpretation of the book’s space station and three-headed kitten elicited laughs from all ages.
 The full-length production will be performed at schools this spring.

-Throughout the summer Rhode Island public libraries will be hosting programs featuring The First Rule of Punk, using book sets supplied by the Office of Library and Information Services and the RI Center for the Book.
+As in past years, Rhode Island public libraries will be hosting summer programs featuring Sanity & Tallulah, using book sets supplied by the Office of Library and Information Services and the RI Center for the Book.
 Public schools also received book sets and students and teachers will discuss the book this spring.

-Meet Celia C. Pérez, author of The First Rule of Punk.
-Each family will receive a free copy of The First Rule of Punk that they can have signed by the author.
+Meet Molly Brooks, author of Sanity & Tallulah.
+Each family will receive a free copy of Sanity & Tallulah that they can have signed by the author.
 Enjoy activities with RI public libraries and organizations, music, art and more!

-Saturday, May 19, 2018
+Saturday, May 4, 2019

 Doors open 2:00 - 4:00 PM